Polkas/pacs/README.md

 This procedure will be crucial for R developers as clearly showing the possible broken packages inside the local library.
 Thus we could assess which packages require versions update.

-Default validation of the library.
+Default validation of the library with the `pacs::lib_validate` function.
+The `field` argument is equal to `c("Depends", "Imports", "LinkingTo")` on default as these are the dependencies installed when `install.packages` is used.

 ```r
 pacs::lib_validate()